bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases store data in grouped tables, SQL is simply a query language used to interface with the databases.

 - [ ] Why do tables need a `primary key`?

+So the other columns can be assigned to discrete entities.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Intermediary Table.

 ## Minimum Viable Product